 *Harness for same sizes….start pup for leash training with harness and then transition to collar

-*Kitty litter pan and litter or newspaper or puppy pads for inside pen area for extended stays
+*Kitty litter pan and litter (wood pellets) for inside pen area for extended stays

 *Food and Water dishes